-Cell walls exist in all kingdoms except for the animals: plants, protists (algae), fungi, bacteria and achaea.
+Cell walls exist in all kingdoms except for the animals: plants, protists (algae), fungi, bacteria, and achaea.
 If you want to break down the cells to get to the good stuff inside, there are different methods depending on the type of cell wall and application.
 In this first part, I’m going to introduce you to five kinds of cell walls.
-In Part II, I will show you how to break down those defences.
+In Part II, I will show you how to break down those defenses.

 1. Plant cell walls